SuPythony/Github-Stars-Extension/README.md

 ## Contributing

-This extension is new and may have some errors.
-If you find any you can raise an issue [here](https://github.com/SuPythony/Github-Stars-Extension/issues).
+If you find any errors, you can raise an issue [here](https://github.com/SuPythony/Github-Stars-Extension/issues).
 You can also raise new feature requests.
 You are welcome to make a pull request to solve any issue or add a new feature.

-**DISCLAIMER:** This project is neither supported nor endorsed by Github